 The U.S. Environmental Protection Agency estimates that 28% of the water use in office buildings is for the cooling and heating system.

 In what we consider a conventional datacenter, the amount of potable water consumed per year is up to 464,242,900.6992 litres.

-The practice of Immersion cooling has a huge number of benefits, especially when it comes to sustainability and efficiency.
+The practice of immersion cooling has a huge number of benefits, especially when it comes to sustainability and efficiency.
 Why is this important?
-These are two of the biggest challenges that the industry must overcome, right now and in the future.
+These are two of the biggest challenges that the industry must overcome, both now and in the future.
 Immersion cooling significantly reduces the amount of water used, levels of carbon emissions, and much more.